berthayes/air-quality/case/README.md

 ![Empty Case](../images/empty_cases.jpg)

 This feather is built differently from other Adafruit feathers and won't fit in the standard case.
-This modified case includes a slightly hole for a USB cable and uses a small stand to raise the board and allow room for the connectors on its underside.
+This modified case includes a slightly higher hole for a USB cable and uses a small stand to raise the board and allow room for the connectors on its underside.

 ![3_case_parts](../images/3_case_parts.jpg)
 ![Feather Stand](../images/feather_stand.jpg)